arturskrzydlo/chat-room/README.md

 **Idle Connection Removal** - Close connections idle >5 minutes.

 **Authentication** - Current design trusts client-provided user IDs (no database).
-Production: require JWT token in WebSocket upgrade header; extract user ID from claims.
+Add some authentication

 **Busy Rooms** - Broadcast to 1000+ users is sequential.
 Can spawn per-client goroutines or use async distribution to avoid blocking on slow clients.